 When it comes to selection, Gravity Picks come in a wide variety of shapes and gauges.
 The most popular being the Standard, Razar and Mini versions which are the best for accuracy and fast playing.

-There is also noticeable a Rob Chapman Signature plectrum being another popular pick out of the bunch.
+There is also a Rob Chapman Signature plectrum being another popular pick out of the bunch (no pun intended.)

 On first glance, you will be curious to know what space-age material they are made from?